open-telemetry/opentelemetry-python-contrib/CONTRIBUTING.md

 2. Create a virtual env in your Contrib repo directory. `python3 -m venv my_test_venv`.
 3. Activate your virtual env. `source my_test_venv/bin/activate`.
 4. Clone the [OpenTelemetry Python](https://github.com/open-telemetry/opentelemetry-python) Python Core repo to a folder named `opentelemetry-python-core`. `git clone https://github.com/open-telemetry/opentelemetry-python.git opentelemetry-python-core`.
+5. Make sure you have `tox` installed. `pip install tox`.
+6. To sdist-package, install and test your project, just type `tox`

+### Run tests for a specific package

-5. Change directory to the repo that was just cloned. `cd opentelemetry-python-core`.
+1. Change directory to the repo that was cloned above. `cd opentelemetry-python-core`.
-6. Move the head of this repo to the hash you want your tests to use.
-This is currently the SHA `1a12fa0d681e37c1fda9cb8d46212ff3bbf6b76a` as seen in `.github/workflows/test.yml`.
-Use `git fetch && git checkout 1a12fa0d681e37c1fda9cb8d46212ff3bbf6b76a`.
+2. Move the head of this repo to the SHA hash you want your tests to use.
+The current SHA hash can be found in `.github/workflows/test.yml`.
+For example, currently it is `1a12fa0d681e37c1fda9cb8d46212ff3bbf6b76a`.
+So use `git fetch && git checkout <current SHA hash>`.
-7. Go back to the root directory. `cd ../`.
+3. Go back to the root directory. `cd ../`.
-8. Make sure you have `tox` installed. `pip install tox`.
-9. Run tests for a package. (e.g. `tox -e test-instrumentation-flask`.)
+4. With `tox` installed, run tests for a package. (e.g. `tox -e test-instrumentation-flask`.)

 ## Style Guide